Standing for justice. Building resilience. Creating hope.

 In the face of genocide, silence is complicity.

 Let's make Canada a leader in justice.
-Sign our letter here
+Sign our letter here.

 Echoes of Resilience: A Tapestry of Survival